Albatross: An optimistic consensus algorithm: Theoretical Protocol Performance

 \subsection{Optimistic case}

-The best possible case is when the network is synchronous (all messages are delivered within a maximum delay $d$), the network delay $d$ is smaller than the timeout parameter $\Delta$ and all validators are honest.
+The best case is when the network is synchronous (all messages are delivered within a maximum delay $d$), the network delay $d$ is smaller than the timeout parameter $\Delta$, and all validators are honest.

-The macro blocks have a message complexity of $\mathcal{O}(n^2)$, since they are produced with PBFT, but they constitute a very small percentage of all blocks so, the overall performance is mostly correlated with the micro block production.
-Moreover, approaches such as Handel~\cite{bgassat2019handel} can be used to reduce this message complexity.
+\Glspl{macro-block} have a message complexity of $\mathcal{O}(n^2)$, since they are produced with Tendermint.
+However, they constitute only a small percentage of all blocks, so the overall performance is mainly correlated with the \gls{micro-block} production.
+Approaches such as Handel~\cite{bgassat2019handel} can be used to reduce the macro block message complexity.

 Micro blocks have a message complexity of $\mathcal{O}(1)$.
 In fact, they only require the propagation of the block.
-The latency, if we ignore the time spent verifying blocks and transactions, is equal to the block propagation time, which is on the order of the network delay $d$.
+If we ignore the time spent verifying blocks and transactions, the latency is equal to the block propagation time, which is on the order of the network delay $d$.

 In conclusion, Albatross, in the optimistic case, produces blocks as fast as the network allows it.